Our Top 5 Low-Stress Tips for a Healthier You in 2026

 We are basically complicated house plants with emotions.
 When you're even slightly dehydrated, everything slows down—your digestion, your skin's ability to glow, and yes, even your brain function.
 You feel sluggish and foggy before you even realize you're thirsty.

 The Goal: Don't overcomplicate it.
 Just aim to have water nearby at all times.
 If it’s on your desk, you’ll drink it.
-If you hate the taste of plain water, toss in a lemon slice or a cucumber.
-Just keep the fluids flowing.
+If plain water bores you, add lemon, cucumber, or a pinch of sea salt and just keep the fluids flowing

 Boost Your Brain (Your Body's CEO)